pnp/cli-microsoft365/docs/docs/cmd/spo/group/group-add.md

 : Name of the group to add.

 `--description [description]`
-: Description for the group.
+: The description for the group.

-`--allowMembersEditMembership`
+`--allowMembersEditMembership [allowMembersEditMembership]`
-: When specified, members can edit membership, otherwise only owners can do this.
+: Who can edit the membership of the group?
+When `true` members can edit membership, otherwise only owners can do this.
+Default `false`.

-`--onlyAllowMembersViewMembership`
+`--onlyAllowMembersViewMembership [onlyAllowMembersViewMembership]`
-: When specified, only group members can view the membership, otherwise everyone can.
+: Who can view the membership of the group?
+When `false` everyone can view the group membership, otherwise only group members can.
+Default `true`.

-`--allowRequestToJoinLeave`
+`--allowRequestToJoinLeave [allowRequestToJoinLeave]`
-: Allow users to request membership in this group and allow users to request to leave the group.
+: Specify whether to allow users to request membership in this group and allow users to request to leave the group.
+Default `false`.

-`--autoAcceptRequestToJoinLeave`
+`--autoAcceptRequestToJoinLeave [autoAcceptRequestToJoinLeave]`
 : If auto-accept is enabled, users will automatically be added or removed when they make a request.
+Default `false`.

 `--requestToJoinLeaveEmailSetting [requestToJoinLeaveEmailSetting]`
 : All membership requests will be sent to the email address specified.